An engagement ring price guide and tips for getting the best value for money.

 Getting the best bling for your buck

-What I wouldn’t compromise on, however, is the triple excellent cut, polish and symmetry.
-I’d avoid marks on the table and visible marks – it’s really important to have an eye clean diamond.
+What I wouldn’t compromise on, however, is the triple excellent cut, polish and symmetry if you can.
+I’d avoid marks when viewed on the table and visible marks – it’s really important to have an eye clean diamond.